Self-knowledge (psychology): Introspection

 Comparing sources of introspection.
 People believe that spontaneous forms of thought provide more meaningful self-insight than more deliberate forms of thinking.
-Morewedge, Giblin, and Norton (2014) found that the more spontaneous a kind of thought, the more spontaneous a particular thought, and the more spontaneous thought a particular thought was perceived to be, the more insight into the self it was attributed.
-In addition, the more meaning the thought was attributed, the more the particular thought influenced their judgment and decision making.
-People asked to let their mind wander until they randomly thought of a person to whom they were attracted to, for example, reported that the person they identified provided them with more self-insight than people asked to simply think of a person to whom they were attracted to.
+Morewedge, Giblin, and Norton (2014) found that the more spontaneous a kind of thought, the more spontaneous a particular thought, and the more spontaneous thought a particular thought was perceived to be, the more insight into the self it was attributed to.
+In addition, the more meaning the thought was attributed to, the more the particular thought influenced their judgment and decision making.
+When people asked to let their mind wander until they randomly thought of a person to whom they were attracted, for example, it was reported that the person they identified provided them with more self-insight than people asked to simply think of a person to whom they were attracted.
 Moreover, the greater self-insight attributed to the person identified by the (former) random thought process than by the latter deliberate thought process led those people in the random condition to report feeling more attracted to the person they identified.